Pedro3Azevedo/the-playground/README.md

 This repository contains the dissertation materials, documentation, and non-code artifacts for *The Playground*, a mobile platform designed to connect amateur basketball players in Portugal for organizing casual games.
 The project combines user-centered design (UCD) principles with Agile/Scrum methodologies across three iterative development phases.
 The application is a Kotlin Multiplatform with Compose Multiplatform for the UI, with Acceptance Test-Driven Development, and a MVVM pattern, along side Supabase as a MBaaS.

-**Note:** Source code is not publicly shared in this repository.
-This repository contains dissertation documentation, user research materials, design artifacts, and other documents to support the dissertation.

 **Dissertation Proposal Document** - [dissertationProposalPedroAzevedo2026.pdf](dissertationProposalPedroAzevedo2026.pdf)